How to play video: https://youtu.be/d3bgqzkRRyY

 Azul is a game about picking up sets of tiles to build a mosaic wall.

-- Each player's board starts on its coloured side.
+- Each player's board starts on its colored side.
 Each player starts with 0 points.

 - Place 5 factory displays for 2 players/7 for 3 players/9 for 4 players in a circle in the center of the playing area.

-- Place 20 tiles of each colour (white, red, yellow, blue, black) into the bag.
+- Place 20 tiles of each color (white, red, yellow, blue, black) into the bag.
 Then fill each display with 4 tiles.

 - The starting player places the starting player marker in the center of the table and starts the first turn of the round.

 - On your turn, pick all tiles of the same color from one of the groups in the "display" or the "center".
 If you pick from a group in the display, move the rest of the tiles in that group to the center.
 If you are the first to pick from the center this round, take the starting player marker and place it on your "floor line" (which will cost you one point during scoring a round).

 - Then, add the tiles to a "pattern line" (first line 1 space, second 2 spaces and so on).
 A line can only hold one color.
 When you complete a line it will move from the "pattern line" to the line on its right to the wall.
 You can only put one tile of each color into each row of your wall, so you cannot put tiles into your pattern line if you have already completed that color in that row in your wall.
 If you picked up more tiles than can fit in your pattern line, the rest goes to your floor line (which will cost you points during scoring a round).
 Once the floor line is full, unusable tiles are discarded.

 After all tiles are taken, check your pattern lines from top to bottom.
 If a line is complete, move the rightmost tile to the corresponding place, score accordingly and discard the rest from that line.
 Else, those tiles stay in your pattern lines for the next round.

 - Each new tile is immediately scored.